RediSearch/RediSearch/docs/docs/advanced-concepts/stemming.md

 # Stemming Support

-RediSearch supports stemming - that is adding the base form of a word to the index.
+Search and Query supports stemming - that is adding the base form of a word to the index.
 This allows the query for "going" to also return results for "go" and "gone", for example.

 The current stemming support is based on the Snowball stemmer library, which supports most European languages, as well as Arabic and other.
 We hope to include more languages soon (if you need a specific language support, please open an issue).